Bradfield/algos/introduction.md

 without having encountered the content at all, and presume that they have reached the limits of their capabilities.

-Whatever the case, we’re confident that the usefulness algorithms and data structures is proportional to the depth at which you understand it.
+Whatever the case, we’re confident that the usefulness of algorithms and data structures is proportional to the depth at which you understand it.
 Those who understand trees in depth are more likely to identify tree shapes in their own data, unlocking superior solutions to their